First Time Landlords

 First-time buyer buy-to-let mortgage

-Before they will offer a buy-to-let mortgage, most lenders want applicants to have owned a residential property for a period of time.
-Others are happy to lend if you already have a buy-to-let mortgage – they just do not want to be the first to say yes.
+Before they will offer a Buy-to-Let mortgage, most lenders want applicants to have owned a residential property for a period of time.
+Others will only be happy to lend if you already have a Buy-to-Let mortgage.
+The problem is not that they don’t believe you are trustworthy – it’s just that you will be a rather unknown entity and the majority of lenders simply do not want to be the first to say yes to you.

 How much deposit does a first time landlord need?